gditfc/wily-angular-commons/README.md

 - dateRange: object in the form of { minDate: Date, maxDate: Date} that acts as the valid selection range for the calendar.
 Min date must be less than max date.
 If min date is not provided, the min date is set to January 1st, {currentYear - 100}.
 If max date is not provided, the max date is set to December 31st, {current year + 50}.
 #### Outputs
 - selected: event emitted on calendar date selection, emits the selected date
-- closed: event emitted when the user clicks outside of the widget, triggers a keyup.escape event or clicks the done button.
+- closed: event emitted when the user clicks outside the widget, triggers a keyup.escape event or clicks the done button.
 It is the parent component's responsibility to hide the calendar, the event is merely a signal that action should be taken.

 ## WilyDialogModule
 ### DialogComponent